The Rangers-Islanders rivalry is not only one of the fiercest in the NHL, but also in professional sports.

 3. PAT FLATLEY – Forward – 510 Combined Points

 WITH ISLANDERS (1983-96): 160 goals, 328 assists, 488 points in 712 games.

 WITH RANGERS (1996-97): 10 goals, 12 assists, 22 points in 68 games.

 Though he skated in the final 68 games of his career with the rival Rangers, Flatley is an Islander through and through.
-He was the defending-champion Isles’ first choice in the 1982 draft and ranks seventh on the franchise’s all-time games played list, sixth on the assists list and 11th on the points list.
+He was the defending-champion Isles’ first choice in the 1982 draft and ranks eighth on the franchise’s all-time games played list, seventh on the assists list and 11th on the points list.
 Nicknamed “The Chairman of the Boards,” Flatley was named the fifth captain in Islanders history early in the 1991-92 season and wore the “C” for the next five years.
 In January 2012, he became the 12th player to be inducted into the Islanders Hall of Fame.

 2. DON MALONEY – Forward – 550 Combined Points

 WITH RANGERS (1978-88): 195 goals, 307 assists, 502 points in 653 games.